-This has more to do with their narrow definition of Christian (i.e. only people who believe as they do exactly.
-So people who don't believe in the Rapture are not Christians, according of them).
+This has more to do with their narrow definition of Christians (i.e. only people who believe as they do exactly).
+So people who don't believe in the Rapture are not Christians, according to them.

 Help! is sometimes erroneously taken to be an example of this trope, because it features the goddess Kaili which is "obviously" a misspelling of Kali.
 However, according to the DVD commentary, this was done deliberately to avoid Unfortunate Implications; they wanted a goddess who sounded like Kali without actually being her.